 Meatballs is a very popular dish in Venice Italy and this Italian meatballs recipe is pretty authentic.
-Exactly the way my mother makes it and you can't get any more authentic than my mother - that's my mamma and me in the photo further down the page.
+Exactly the way my mother makes it and you can't get any more authentic than my mother - that's my mamma and me in the photo.

 I remember running in after school and getting a whiff of the simmering meatballs.
 Straight away I tried to sneak a taste only to be shooed away by my mamma with her wooden spoon.
 She always had a big smile on her face - she loved us enjoying her cooking.